Skip to content

 • Dog Registry of America, Inc.

-Who are Peekapoo dogs best for?
+Who is a Peekapoo best for?

 A Peekapoo is a great canine companion for almost everyone: they are great with children, elders and singletons.
 They do well in apartments but also thrive in homes with large yards.